hynek/argon2-cffi-bindings/README.md

 > Have a look at [*argon2-cffi*] with its high-level abstractions!

 These bindings have been extracted from [*argon2-cffi*] and it remains its main consumer.
-However, they may be used by other packages that want to use *Argon2* library without dealing with C-related complexities.
+However, they may be used by other packages that want to use the *Argon2* library without dealing with C-related complexities.

 ## Usage

+*argon2-cffi-bindings* is available from [PyPI](https://pypi.org/project/argon2-cffi-bindings/).
 The provided *CFFI* bindings are compiled in API mode.

 Best effort is given to provide binary wheels for as many platforms as possible.